golang/proposal/design/56345-structured-logging.md

 	// Level reports the minimum record level that will be logged.
 	// The handler discards records with lower levels.
-	// If Level is nil, the handler assumes InfoLevel.
+	// If Level is nil, the handler assumes LevelInfo.
 	// The handler calls Level.Level for each record processed;
 	// to adjust the minimum level dynamically, use a LevelVar.
 	Level Leveler

-	// ReplaceAttr is called to rewrite each attribute before it is logged.
+	// ReplaceAttr is called to rewrite each non-group attribute before it is logged.
+	// The attribute's value has been resolved (see [Value.Resolve]).
 	// If ReplaceAttr returns an Attr with Key == "", the attribute is discarded.
 	//
 	// The built-in attributes with keys "time", "level", "source", and "msg"
-	// are passed to this function first, except that time and level are omitted
+	// are passed to this function, except that time and level are omitted
 	// if zero, and source is omitted if AddSourceLine is false.
 	//
+	// The first argument is a list of currently open groups that contain the
+	// Attr.
+It must not be retained or modified.
+ReplaceAttr is never called
+	// for Group attributes, only their contents.
+For example, the attribute
+	// list
+	//
+	//     Int("a", 1), Group("g", Int("b", 2)), Int("c", 3)
+	//
+	// results in consecutive calls to ReplaceAttr with the following arguments:
+	//
+	//     nil, Int("a", 1)
+	//     []string{"g"}, Int("b", 2)
+	//     nil, Int("c", 3)
+	//
 	// ReplaceAttr can be used to change the default keys of the built-in
 	// attributes, convert types (for example, to replace a `time.Time` with the
 	// integer seconds since the Unix epoch), sanitize personal information, or
 	// remove attributes from the output.
-	ReplaceAttr func(a Attr) Attr
+	ReplaceAttr func(groups []string, a Attr) Attr
 }
 ```